doherty100/kidzhackphilly/11-games-part-04/README.md

         Timestamp |       |                              | =   | 43,330.730
     1. **Calculating duration using timestamps:** Now that we have a way of recording a specific moment in time using a timestamp, we have a way to measure the length of time between two events.
 Here's the math for calculating how many seconds the player held down the mouse button:
     `durationSeconds = mouseReleaseTimestamp - mouseClickTimestamp`
     1. **Timestamp midnight bug:** This code will work great except for one thing, can you guess?
 What happens at midnight when the time rolls over from `23:59:59.999` to `00:00:00.000`into the next day?
 It is very unlikely that this will happen, the player would have to click the mouse just before midnight and release the mouse just after midnight, and most players should be in bed by then.
-If we didn't handle this in our code it would be a *bug*.
-Since this will probably never happen, we will fix this bug by restarting our program if this happens so our game doesn't do anything strange.
+If we didn't handle this in our code it would be a [software bug](https://en.wikipedia.org/wiki/Software_bug).
+Since this will probably never happen, we will avoid this bug by restarting our program if this happens so our game doesn't do anything weird.
 Don't tell anybody we cheated!
     `if (mouseReleaseTimestamp < mouseClickTimestamp) then restart program`
 1. Okay now that we have a plan let's write the code.
 Drag a new *when app starts* event code block from the *App* tray into the code space.
 We keep adding new ones so we can keep the code for each section separate.
-This makes it easier to *debug* our program.
+This makes it easier to [debug](https://en.wikipedia.org/wiki/Debugging) our program.
-1. Create and initialize 7 new variables inside the previous code block:
+1. Create and initialize 8 new variables inside the previous code block:
     Variable | Initial Value
     --- | ---
     hourNow | 0